levelgraph/levelgraph/README.md

 });
 ```

-## LevelUp integration
+## Plugin integration

 LevelGraph allows to leverage the full power of all [level][gh:level/level]
 plugins.

-Initializing a database with LevelUp support is very easy:
+Initializing a database with plugin support is very easy:

 ```javascript
 var { Level }  = require("level");